rido-min/IoTHubMQTTBrokerPreviewSamples/python/readme.md

 python3 -m venv ~/env/iothub-broker
 ```

+In case of `The virtual environment was not created successfully because ensurepip is not available.
+On Debian/Ubuntu systems, you need to install the python3-venv
+package using the following command.` error, install `sudo apt install python3.8-venv`

 Then, activate your virtual environment.
 You need to do this any time you wnat to work with this code.
 ```
 source ~/env/iothub-broker/bin/activate